-All banks (public and private) also undergo an annual audit by certified bank auditors who have the authority to audit banks on behalf of the BRSA under the "Regulation on Procedures and Principles of Audit to be conducted by the BRSA", published in the Official Gazette dated 22 July 2006 and numbered 26236 ("BRSA Annual Audits").
-BRSA Annual Audits by certified bank auditors encompass all aspects of a bank's operations, its financial statements and other matters affecting the bank's financial position, including its domestic banking activities, foreign exchange transactions and tax liabilities.
+All banks (public and private) also undergo an annual audit by certified bank auditors who have the authority to audit banks on behalf of the BRSA.
+Audits by certified bank auditors encompass all aspects of a bank's operations, its financial statements and other matters affecting the bank's financial position, including its domestic banking activities, foreign exchange transactions and tax liabilities.
 Additionally, such audits seek to ensure compliance with applicable laws and the constitutional documents of a bank.
-Typically, as an outcome of the BRSA Annual Audit, the Group receives a report (the "BRSA Financial Health Report") and has an opportunity to reply to the report before it is finalised, and, once the final report from the BRSA is finalised, makes any necessary changes required for compliance.
-The Central Bank has the right to monitor compliance by banks with the Central Bank's regulations through off site examinations.
+The Central Bank has the right to monitor compliance by banks with the Central Bank's regulations through off-site examinations.